PhD Degree Program in Pharmacological Sciences

 To acquire CFU, PhD students must attend at least 75% of the scheduled hours for each activity.

-Additionally, participation in at least one national or international conference with a presentation of research results is recommended during the three-year period
+Additionally, participation in at least one national or international conference with a presentation of research results is strongly encouraged during the three-year period.

 Expected career and professional opportunities: